In this article, you’ll find answers to questions like:

 3. What are other tips for the college bound?

 You can’t start too early to prepare your child for college.
-In fact, elementary school is the ideal time, says Phara Lissade-Latour, guidance coordinator for Village Academy in Delray Beach.
+In fact, elementary school is the ideal time, says Phara Lissade-Latour, former guidance coordinator for Village Academy in Delray Beach.

 The public school is pre-K through 12th grade with 99 percent minority students, including many immigrants.
 The same percentage receive free or reduced-price meals.
 Unfortunately, these are the types of students some people would write off as having little hope of reaching college.

 Experts say opportunity is always there for those who have a plan.

 One of Lissade-Latour's seniors received a full scholarship to Cornell University, an accomplishment that would make any private school counselor weep with pride.
 Others won the Gates Millennium and other prestigious scholarships.

 “When you think about college, you have to think about instilling the foundation in reading and math in elementary school,” Lissade-Latour says.

 The next step: Some students start taking aptitude and interest tests in middle school and even developing a major, says Robin Johnson-Blake, former director of Recruitment and Dual Enrollment at Palm Beach State College.

 At the end of high school freshman year, students can apply for dual enrollment as sophomores.
 Dual enrollment awards both high school and college credits, at low or no cost.

 Aim higher than you might think you can achieve, Lissade-Latour advises.
 “When you believe in something and know your strengths, life circumstance does not determine your future.
 If the child is smart, the sky is the limit.
 Why am I only looking at FAU [Florida Atlantic University] and FIU [Florida International University]?
 Why not Harvard?
 Why not Columbia?
 Why not Cornell?”